thomazrb/thomazrb.github.io/content/posts/flutter-firebase-hosting/index.en.md

 With the build ready and the project created in the console, let's connect your local project to Firebase.

-1. In the root folder of your Flutter project, run the initialization command:
+1. In the root folder of your Flutter project, run the initialization command to directly initialize the Firebase hosting service:    ```bash firebase init hosting
-    ```bash
-    firebase init
     ```

 2. Follow the prompts that appear in the terminal:
-    * "Which Firebase features do you want to set up?"
-        * **Attention:** Select the option **Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys**.
-This is the correct option for the free plan.
-Do not choose "App Hosting," as it requires a billing plan.
     * "Please select an option:"
         * Choose **Use an existing project** and select the project you created in the previous step.
     * "What do you want to use as your public directory?"